RazumovaT/TestProject/README.md

-# Getting Started with Create React App
+# Test Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with Typescript, React, Redux(RTK Query), React-hook-form, React-router-dom and Antd.

 ## Available Scripts